Basra97/lab-wk-13/README.md

 5. Is the lock file always in the bucket after it is created?

-No because the S3 lock file is temporary.
+No, because the S3 lock file is temporary.
 It is only created when Terraform is running a command that modifies infrastructure like terraform apply and when Terraform finishes, the S3 lock file is removed, so you normally won’t see it in the bucket unless a Terraform run is happening.

 State File only: